erickatwork/compromise_copy/README.md

-# compromise_copy
+# incident-notification-copy

-Repo of customer notifications
+Repo of customer notifications.